ChrisBertrandDotNet/Blog/Web/Make all websites look alike on FireFox (2019-02-11).md

             2.  "*Other writing systems*"

                 6. Same settings as in "Latin".
+                    That is needed for websites than declare non-human languages, such as CodeProject in `<pre lang="xml"></pre>`.

             3. Uncheck "*Allow pages to choose their own fonts, instead of your selections above*".